vtalibov/SprintFTSA/README.md

 ### Isothermal analysis

 An optional feature, allows to roughly estimate unfolded fraction at specified temperature.
-Useful whenever FTSA have to be compared to quantitative CETSA or other thermal denaturation-based target engagement assays.
+Useful whenever FTSA has to be compared to quantitative CETSA or other thermal denaturation-based target engagement assays.

-*Considering relatively high protein concentration in FTSA experiments, to quantify $$EC_{50}$$ analyze concentration-response curves with quadratic binding equations - tight-binding conditions are often satisfied.*
+*Considering relatively high protein concentration in FTSA experiments, to quantify $EC_{50}$ analyze concentration-response curves with quadratic binding equations - tight-binding conditions are often satisfied.*

 ### Good to know